entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

     REACT_APP_KEYCLOAK_REALM=jhipster
     REACT_APP_KEYCLOAK_CLIENT_ID=web_app

-2. By default, Docker Compose will recreate the Keycloak container and reset the H2 database each time it is started.
-To persist Keycloak changes across restarts, you can make the following changes:
+2. By default, Docker Compose recreates the Keycloak container and resets the H2 database each time it is started.
+To persist Keycloak changes across restarts, you can make the following updates:
    * In your src/main/docker/keycloak.yml file, replace\
    `
    '-Dkeycloak.migration.strategy=OVERWRITE_EXISTING',` with